Snowflake-Labs/sfquickstarts/site/sfguides/src/getting-started-with-running-distributed-pytorch-models-on-snowflake/getting-started-with-running-distributed-pytorch-models-on-snowflake.md

 <img src="assets/TB_EndToEndML_banner.png"/>

 This solution generates upsell and cross-sell recommendations to increase sales for the Tasty Bytes business.
+In this quickstart, we will walk through how to build an end-to-end Pytorch recommendation model using Snowflake ML.
 This involves:

 - Extracting features from customer, menu, and purchase history.
-- Preprocessing data using the Snowpark ML library.
+- Preprocessing data.
 - Training a PyTorch DLRM model with distributed processing on GPUs.
-- Registering the model and deploying it to a container runtime environment.
+- Registering the model and serving it for inference with GPUs in containers.
 - Running predictions and visualizing recommendations on Streamlit.
 - Displaying personalized menu item recommendations along with purchase history in a Streamlit app.

-In addition, this end-to-end ML solution using Snowflake ML and Notebooks aims to address the common challenges in building ML workflows, such as:
+In addition, this end-to-end ML solution using Snowflake ML aims to address the common challenges in building ML workflows, such as:

 **Eliminating Silos and Governance Challenges:** Ensuring a seamless and integrated environment for ML development, from data processing to model serving, to tackle the issue of isolated workflows and governance difficulties.